Sqooba/mobx-react-intl/README.md

 ## I18n mobx store

-`./translations/LocaleStore.js` is a mobx store that contains the locale data and persists the locale to the browser locale storage.
+`src/LocaleStore.js` is a mobx store that contains the locale data and persists the locale to the browser locale storage.

+The store expects the default locale and the translations for all supported locales as argument.

+### format-message from the store
+It is possible to format messages without using react-mobx by calling the `formatMessage` function from the store.
+This can be especially useful when using localized data in other stores (pass the locale store as a constructor of other stores).

+### LocaleStorage

+The selected locale is persisted to the LocalStorage if it exists.

 ## Intl Provider

-`./translations/MobxIntlProvider.js`: Creates the I18n provider for mobx.
+`src/MobxIntlProvider.js`: Creates the I18n provider for mobx.
 Note that it relies on `IntlProvider` from `react-intl`.

+This component takes the locale store as prop.

 ## Using locale data in other stores.